I have a BA and an MA in Japanese studies from La Sapienza university, in Rome, and a second MA in Buddhist Studies from SOAS.

 - January 2019: Nanzan Seminar for the Study of Religion and Culture, Nagoya.

 "神のアイデンティティの問題：山王神道における一例" ("The problem of kami identities: an example from sannō shintō").

-- CBS (SOAS Centre of Buddhist Studies), Student Assistant
+- CBS (SOAS Centre of Buddhist Studies), PG committee member

 - UKABS (UK association for Buddhist Studies), PG representative

 - BAJS (British Association for Japanese Studies), member